RusseII/volt/report.md

 # Methodology

 I spent a majority of my time reviewing `VoltSystemOracle.sol` & `VoltSystemOracle.t.sol`.
-Below is a non-exaustive list of what was tested and explored.
+Below is a non-exhaustive list of what was tested and explored.

 1. High level protocol overview and line by line code review.
-I looked through each of files updated in this PR to get a full understanding of the changes and to decide where I would spend the majority of my time.
+I looked through each of the files updated in this PR to get a full understanding of the changes and to decide where I would spend the majority of my time.

 2. Manual verification of the `getCurrentOraclePrice()` and `compoundInterest()` functions.
 I wanted to ensure that these functions were fully and correctly tested.